Manual Handling: An Overview

 • Learn how to recognise activities that have the potential for injury and act to reduce the risk

-Always question procedures and practices that seem outdated, and don’t be afraid to speak up if you perceive a risk to you or your coworkers.
+Always question outdated procedures and practices, and don’t be afraid to speak up if you perceive a risk to you or your coworkers.

 employer shows employee safe manual handling technique to prevent or limit risk of injury